in the middle

 Manila is the capital of the Philippines, and it's the most densely populated city in the world - so expect a sprawling, bustling and complicated city.
 But if you can catch your breath you'll find plenty of magic behind the bluster.
 It has a diverse history, a multi-cultural heritage and plenty of nightlife just for starters!

 In a city as big and busy as Manila, you definitely need to have an idea which of the different areas of Manila you want to stay in after you arrive on your Manila flight.
 After all, in such a large city it would be foolish to situate yourself away from the things you want to experience the most - whether that's culture, cuisine or history.
 Makati is the financial district, where you'll find the plushest hotels and most massive malls, Intramuros is built up on Manila's old Spanish streets, and retains plenty of echos of the city's history, and Binondo is the world's oldest Chinatown!

 Flights to Manila might not be as cheap as a package holiday in Majorca, but there's a completely different holiday experience on offer.
-Manila is an up-and-coming destination, both for locals who flock to its bright lights, as well as for tourists, so now's your chance to hop on a Manila flight in 2016 or 2017 before everyone else catches on!
+Manila is an up-and-coming destination, both for locals who flock to its bright lights, as well as for tourists, so now's your chance to hop on a Manila flight in 2017 or 2018 before everyone else catches on!
 And once you arrive you can dive in and explore a charming city that's still a little rough around the edges.

-Most Manila flights include at least one stopover on their way to their final destination at Manila-Ninoy Aquino International Airport.
-This stopover is usually either close to the start of your journey in Amsterdam or Frankfurt, or close to the end in Singapore or Hong Kong.
-The only direct flights to Manila from the UK depart from London Heathrow, so when you use our search to find your Manila flight, make sure you carefully check the itinerary to avoid unnecessary stopovers or lengthy waits.
+The majority of cheap flights to Manila include at least one stopover on their way to their final destination at Manila-Ninoy Aquino International Airport.
+This stopover is usually either close to the start of your journey in a European hub like Amsterdam or Frankfurt, or close to the end in Singapore or Hong Kong.